 Struggling to find your Move It Monday motivation?
 Sometimes all you need is a little friendly competition!

-To help you get moving on Monday, we’ve developed five simple-but-effective fitness challenges you can issue to your friends, coworkers, or social media followers.
-Pick your favorite or work through the whole five-week series every Move It Monday for a tournament of fitness.
+To help you get moving on Monday, we’ve included three simple-but-effective fitness challenges you can issue to your spouse, children, roommate, or “socially distant” family!
+Pick your favorite or work through the whole series this Move It Monday.

 Check out our instructions for each challenge below and get moving!